StockSharp/doc/en/topics/Candles.md

    After this stage, the [Connector.CandleSeriesProcessing](xref:StockSharp.Algo.Connector.CandleSeriesProcessing) event will be raised.
 4. The [Connector.CandleSeriesProcessing](xref:StockSharp.Algo.Connector.CandleSeriesProcessing) event is raised not only when a new candle appears, but also when the current one changes.

-   If you want to display only **"whole"** candles, then you need to check the [State](xref:StockSharp.Algo.Candles.Candle.State) property of the arrived candle:
+   If you want to display only **"whole"** candles, then you need to check the [Candle.State](xref:StockSharp.Algo.Candles.Candle.State) property of the arrived candle:

    ```cs
    ...